-- Celebrate and recognise the efforts of young carers and adult carers through carers rights day, carers week, young carers action day and key events. - Ensure that carers are not only seen as carers to encourage others to remember that you have other identities as a relative/family member/friend etc of the person you care for. - Develop systems to encourage healthcare professionals to recognise and identify carers (eg doctors, dentists).
+- 1) Celebrate and recognise the efforts of young carers and adult carers through carers rights day, carers week, young carers action day and key events. - 2) Ensure that carers are not only seen as carers to encourage others to remember that you have other identities as a relative/family member/friend etc of the person they care for. - 3) Develop systems to encourage healthcare professionals to recognise and identify carers (eg doctors, dentists).
 To encourage that they give priority to carers as they need to be kept fit and healthy to do their role.
-For example, GP's to ask 'Who is looking after you?' - Reduce the risk of loneliness and isolation that may be caused by your caring role, supporting you to link with other carers if you want to or develop/continue your hobbies. - Develop support when providing end of life care and after death.
+For example, GP's to ask 'Who is looking after you?' - 4) Reduce the risk of loneliness and isolation that may be caused by your caring role, supporting you to link with other carers if you want too or develop/continue your hobbies. - 5) Develop support when providing end of life care and after death.